 Chromium contamination is primarily present in the sediments of the Calie, but is also expected to be found in solid soil under the river, riparian soils and flooding areas.

 Several exploratory studies and sampling campaigns have already taken place, not only to estimate chromium concentrations, but also to assess their bioavailability and potential toxicity.

-Nutrient concentrations, mainly phosphorus, are monitored as well in the context of NARMENA.
+Secondarily, we monitor nutrient concentrations, like phosphorus.
 The concentrations measured so far can cause eutrophication and disturb certain soil and water flora and fauna.
 This is especially important for the target habitats and species in Winkelsbroek.
 The origin of the nutrients still has to be investigated.
 Nutrients can enter the area via leaching of upstream agricultural lands or via the groundwater through seepage from nearby agricultural activity.

 Remediation and planning

 In the research area of the Calie, LIFE NARMENA provides two nature-based remediation techniques: Bacteria-assisted phytoremediation (BAP) and a constructed wetland (CW).
 In addition to the pilot tests of both techniques, the project also includes the remediation of a natural peatland in Winkelsbroek and the remediation and upgrading of a terrain enclosed in Winkelsbroek to extend the Alder Carr vegetation.

 Bacteria-assisted phytostabilization (BAP)

 In this technique, the selected plants absorb the contaminants and break them down to a harmless form and/or store it in the plant tissues.
 If necessary, plant-associated bacteria are added, equipped with appropriate degradation mechanisms to help the plants survive in an environment of high levels of toxic substances such as metals.
 The plants are selected in such a way that they are not invasive in the environment where they are applied and do not have a negative impact on the native flora and fauna.